-In my last post I gave you a brief explanation of Business Intelligence (if you missed the post you can read it here).
+In my last post, I gave you a brief explanation of Business Intelligence (if you missed the post you can read it here).
 But what has this got to do with the small business or the employee?
-I can tell you that Business Intelligence is not just for the multi nationals and large organisations.
+I can tell you that Business Intelligence is not just for multinationals and large organizations.
 This Business intelligence case study shows it can help any size company.

 Business Intelligence Case Study.

-Joe worked for a small family run organisation.
-He was a forward thinking employee that worked in marketing.
-He wanted an increase in budget for marketing and to expand the sale department.
+Joe worked for a small family-run organization.
+He was a forward-thinking employee that worked in marketing.
+He wanted an increase in the budget for marketing and to expand the sales department.

 Joe got the increase in budget that he required, and the following year the company enjoyed 56% growth.
 Joe got a financial bonus that he never expected.

 So what’s all this got to do with the Excel User and does it have anything to do with Accountants?
 Well hell yea.
 Check out this next post – BI for the Excel user and Accountant

 Don’t want to miss out on my next post?
 Sign up for my newsletter to get tips and trick on Excel and Business intelligence

 Do you know we offer the Best suite of online Excel courses around…check them out now…..